byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 #### Adding .mbedignore

-In order to add support for CORE2 target and speed-up building of your project we will exclude certain folders of `mbed-os` library from compilation.
+In order to add support for CORE2 target and speed-up building of your projects we will exclude certain folders of `mbed-os` library from compilation.
 For this purpose Mbed build system provides `.mbedignore` files.
 They have similar structure to `.gitignore` files used by GIT.

 In your local `mbed-os` library directory create a new file and name it `.mbedignore`.
 Open it and add following lines: